 We have noticed that the YEP Programmes concept is catching on in practice.
 Those who have done YEP are stronger, know themselves better and can present themselves better, know how to tap into knowledge and make use of networking.
 Martina Groenemeijer, alumni Young Expert of the Practica Foundation, for example, became product manager of Futurepump in Kenya, where she conducted two years of research into the effectiveness of the solar irrigation pump.
 The product works, a company was started to take care of the world-wide distribution and she continues to be employed there.
 In short: it is good for the people and for the sector.
 That's why we do it!

-YEP Programmes are carried out by the Ministry of Foreign Affairs, the Netherlands Water Partnership (NWP) and the Food & Business Knowledge Platform.
+YEP Programmes are carried out by the Ministry of Foreign Affairs, the Netherlands Water Partnership (NWP) and the Netherlands Food Partnership.
 For more information, please visit the YEP Programmes website, page through YEP Effect or contact us through email@example.com.